WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

      This is a example of a good translation

-     Do it for all other .mds
+     Do this for all other .md titles in `Markdown_filenames.plist`

 2. **Double-Check Files**